-1) Immediate Supervisor reviews/approves list of those recommended for a campus interview and submits request for campus interviews to PeopleAdmin for HR review.
-Resumes and

-- other supporting materials related to the final candidates are distributed to the School for review.
-Immediate Supervisor updates EEO Memo. - 2) Provost reviews Search Matrix and EEO Memo and candidate list and then either approves or rejects candidates for campus interviews.
+- Immediate Supervisor reviews/approves list of those recommended for a campus interview and submits request for campus interviews to hiring platform for HR review.
+Resumes and other supporting materials related to the final candidates are distributed to the School for review.
+Immediate Supervisor updates EEO Memo. - 2.
+Provost then either approves or rejects candidates for campus interviews.
 Reasons for rejection will be placed in the EEO Memo.
-Decisions are entered into PeopleAdmin. - 3) Committee, with input from the Dean, establishes an interview schedule.
-The schedule must include a minimum of the following activities: interview with committee; interview with School faculty; teaching presentation; meetings with Provost and HR; and may include a presentation by the candidate on a topic of the Committee's choice (research, teaching, etc.).
-Omissions must be approved in writing by the Provost. - 4) Committee gathers and summarizes feedback from all constituents and then meets with Dean to present their final written (ranked or unranked; Dean's choice) recommendation(s) for hire.
+Decisions are entered into hiring platform. - 3.
+Committee, with input from the Dean, establishes an interview schedule.
+The schedule must include a minimum of the following activities: interview with committee; interview with School faculty; teaching presentation; meetings with Immediate Supervisor, Provost, and HR; and may include a presentation by the candidate on a topic of the Committee's choice (research, teaching, etc.).
+Omissions must be approved by the Provost.
+As part of the interview process, it is permissible for the entire search committee to engage in a common meal (most usually a dinner) with the candidates brought to campus for an interview.
+The meal will be supported by the University and will follow normal per diem guidelines. - 4.
+Committee gathers and summarizes feedback from all constituents and then meets with Dean to present their final written (ranked or unranked; Dean's choice) recommendation(s) for hire.
 Committee Chair updates EEO Memo.
 Chair updates workflow of all remaining candidates.